The Outrage Is Opening a Members-Only Space for Activists on 14th Street | Washingtonian

 Even if you’re not directly familiar with the Outrage, you’ve probably seen some of its activist-oriented apparel around town.
-The Adams Morgan outpost sold “Nasty Woman” and “Nevertheless, She Persisted” T-shirts, and it created apparel for every major movement in DC since the 2016 election, from the Women’s March to the Climate Change March, says owner Rebecca Lee Funk.
+The Adams Morgan outpost sold “Nasty Woman” and “Nevertheless, She Persisted” T-shirts, and it created apparel for every major movement in DC since the 2016 election, from the Women’s March to the Climate Change March, says CEO and founder Rebecca Lee Funk.

 And now, it’s behind something else: A 3,200-square-foot community space on 14th Street, Northwest, that it plans to open in December or January.